Delaware Nation

 The Delaware Nation was also known as the Delaware Tribe of Western Oklahoma and was sometimes called the Absentee or Western Delaware.

 Government

-Delaware Nation had 2,081 enrolled members as of December 17, 2021, according to the tribal enrollment office located in Anadarko, Oklahoma.
+Delaware Nation had 2,255 enrolled citizens in the 2024 fiscal year.

-As of March 16, 2019, Delaware Nation membership was changed from minimum blood quantum of 1/8 blood to Lineal Descendancy by vote during a Secretarial Election.
+As of March 16, 2019, Delaware Nation enrollment criteria was changed from a minimum blood quantum of 1/8 blood to lineal descendancy by vote during a secretarial election.

 The Delaware Nation's tribal complex is located 2 mi north of Anadarko, Oklahoma on Highway 281.
 Their tribal jurisdictional area is located within Caddo County, Oklahoma.
 They operate their own housing authority and issue tribal vehicle tags.

-The current Delaware Nation Executive Committee are:
+As of 2025, the Delaware Nation Executive Committee are: